OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 After we obtain the signed CLA, you are welcome to open a pull request against the `qa` branch, and the team will be notified for review.
 We ask you follow these steps through the submission process.

-1. Open PR's against the `qa` branch, as we ensure changes pass our series of verification buckets before pushing to master.
+1. Open a pull request against the `qa` branch.
 2. A "CLA signed" label will be added.
-3. A team of "reviewers" will be notified and will review your change.
-If approved, a full integration build will be invoked.
+3. The team will be notified and will review your change.
-4. Based on the results of the build, and if further review is needed, more discussion will occur.
+    - If there are further changes to be made, the team will request changes on the pull request.
-5. If the reviewer agrees with the change, the PR will be merged to `qa` branch; otherwise the PR will be closed with an explanation and suggestion for follow-up.
+    - If the team does not agree with the change, the PR will be closed with an explanation and suggestion for follow-up.
+4. If the team approves, a full OL build will be invoked.
+5. Based on the results of the build, and if further review is needed, more discussion will occur.

 ## Questions and Concerns